 Components of Triple Bottomline Reporting

-By using the three lines, you will be able to see what is being measured, the kind of information needed to make the measurements, and what the top line measurement is.
-There are also some limitations to the data you will get out of the top line measurement.
+By using the three lines, you can see what is being measured, the kind of information needed to make the measurements, and what the top-line measurement is.
+There are also some limitations to the data you will get out of the top-line measurement.
 This limitation is related to the fact that the results may not be perfect.
-Because it depends on the information, you will provide in the first line of text.
+Because it depends on the information you will provide in the first line of text.

-You will get a report based on the top line of text, and it will include the information needed to calculate the average, minimum and maximum line performance.
+You will get a report based on the top line of the text, including the information needed to calculate the average, minimum and maximum line performance.
 You will also get reports based on the top line of text and the bottom line of text.

 Triple Bottom Line Reporting is not integrated reporting